Turfjs/turf/docs/CONTRIBUTING.md

 ## Code Style

 We have lots of tooling dedicated to ensuring consistent code.
-We use [Prettier](https://prettier.io/), [Typescript](https://www.typescriptlang.org/), and [ESLint](https://eslint.org/) to help us deliver quality code.
+We use [Prettier](https://prettier.io/), [TypeScript](https://www.typescriptlang.org/), and [ESLint](https://eslint.org/) to help us deliver quality code.
 These are checked by the build system and should be enforced at commit time by [Husky](https://typicode.github.io/husky/#/).

-Most modules are written in Typescript, while a few plain Javascript still linger.
+Most modules are written in TypeScript, while a few plain Javascript still linger.
 You can generally use modern Javascript when modifying Turf itself as all exported code is transpiled to (currently es2017).

-Code for consumption by browsers is transpiled by babel as described in the README.
+Code for consumption by browsers is transpiled by Babel as described in the README.

 Making sure that the monorepo packages can be managed at scale, we use [Monorepolint](https://github.com/monorepolint/monorepolint) to programmatically ensure the individual packages remain consistent.